 Generally I will say that the tw5650 is not going to disappoint anyone, even those who come from DLP projector and bought him as an upgrade.
 It’s an upgrade, kiddo, but it is, even in contrast.

 Explain, I do not know if it is my other idea at normal (the intermediate setting between weak and strong) seemed to me best of the great tw9300 that I had tried in Parelon.
-The artifacts are not missing, others do not bother or appear often, the traffic is smooth and in almost half an hour of viewing nothing “spoiled” me in the picture and the traffic I was seeing.
+The artifacts are not missing, others do not bother or appear often, the traffic is smooth and in almost half an hour of viewing nothing “spoiled” me in the picture.
 In the position weak the intrusiveness is very small, imperceptible I would say and in strong you can not see speech skalwmatwn and artifacts, so the normal position is one way.

 In any case, the possibility of F. I in a projector of this price is certainly a virtue in relation to the competition.